BracketSpace/Notification/readme.txt

 4. Trigger is now only a description object, all the processing is handled by the Runner class.
 5. `notification/carrier/sent` action doesn't have the Notification context anymore, so there's no 3rd parameter.
 6. Store classes now live under `BracketSpace\Notification\Store` namespace rather than `BracketSpace\Notification\Defaults\Store`.
+7. Plugin doesn't cache anything anymore, the loading process is more streamlined and things like Post Types are lazy loaded when needed

 Removed deprecated hooks:
 - `notification/notification/pre-send`, use `notification/carrier/pre-send`